 Distance expected to be driven on roads subject to toll

 Time until your next top-up

 Your monthly toll statement will also give you an indication of how much you should top up.

 What happens when my credit has been used up?>

 If your credit has been used up, an exceptional statement will be issued and your On-Board Unit will be locked.
-You will then only be able to top up by manually logging on to a toll station terminal.
+You will then only be able to top up by manually logging on to a toll station terminal, online or via the app.
 If this happens, please top up your credit account as soon as possible.

 The OBU will only be unlocked once your credit account has been topped up with enough money.
 If your OBU is locked through your own fault, you will be charged for the costs of unlocking it according to the current schedule of prices.

 Who takes the bank charges resulting from national and international payment transactions in case of transfers on a client’s credit account?>

 The depositor takes all bank charges resulting from national and international payment transactions.
 Therefore, only the actual amount paid will be credited to the toll customer.

 How does Toll Collect calculate the truck toll?>